-ITC believes that transparency means explaining Company's policies and actions to those to whom it has responsibilities.
-Therefore transparency must lead to maximum appropriate disclosures without jeopardising the Company's strategic interests.
+ITC believes that transparency means explaining Company’s policies and actions to those to whom it has responsibilities.
+Therefore transparency must lead to maximum appropriate disclosures without compromising the Company's strategic interests.
 Internally, transparency means openness in Company's relationship with its employees, as well as the conduct of its business in a manner that will bear scrutiny.
-We believe transparency enhances accountability.
+ITC believes transparency enhances accountability.

 Empowerment is an essential concomitant of ITC's first core principle of governance that management must have the freedom to drive the enterprise forward.
 ITC believes that empowerment is a process of actualising the potential of its employees.
 Empowerment unleashes creativity and innovation throughout the organisation by truly vesting decision-making powers at the most appropriate levels in the organisational hierarchy.

 ITC believes that the Board of Directors are accountable to the shareholders, and the management is accountable to the Board of Directors.
-We believe that empowerment, combined with accountability, provides an impetus to performance and improves effectiveness, thereby enhancing shareholder value.
+The Company believes that empowerment, combined with accountability, provides an impetus to performance and improves effectiveness, thereby enhancing shareholder value.

 ITC believes that control is a necessary concomitant of its second core principle of governance that the freedom of management should be exercised within a framework of appropriate checks and balances.
 Control should prevent misuse of power, facilitate timely management response to change, and ensure that business risks are pre-emptively and effectively managed.

 ITC believes that corporations like itself have a responsibility to set exemplary standards of ethical behaviour, both internally within the organisation, as well as in their external relationships.
-We believe that unethical behaviour corrupts organisational culture and undermines stakeholder value.
+The Company believes that unethical behaviour corrupts organisational culture and undermines stakeholder value.